Germany continues to deport Ethiopians despite Tigray crisis | DW | 05.02.2021

 "She was in a dire psychological state and had tried to commit suicide while in detention pending deportation," Wiebke Judith, of German advocacy group ProAsyl, told DW.
 "In the end, she was dropped off in Addis Ababa in a wheelchair, still wearing her prison attire.
 She has no family there and didn't know anyone."

 The German government says that all legal provisions were followed.
 "The legal requirements for the admissibility of a deportation result from the Residence Act.
 Prohibitions of deportation are always examined on a case-by-case basis.
-For example, a foreigner should not be deported to another country if there is a considerable, concrete danger to life, physical well-being or freedom," a spokeswoman for Germany's federal interior ministry told DW in a written statement.
+For example, a foreigner should not be deported to another country if there is a considerable, concrete danger to life, physical well-being or freedom," a spokeswoman for Germany's Interior Ministry told DW in a written statement.

 The Tigray conflict escalated last November after the Ethiopian National Defense Force launched an offensive against the Tigray People's Liberation Front (TPLF) that administered the region.
 Several thousand people are believed to have died in the conflict.
 According to UN estimates, over two million are in desperate need of aid.
-Just recently, German Chancellor Angela Merkel, in a phone call, urged Ethiopia's Prime Minister Abiy Ahmed to find a peaceful solution and to allow humanitarian aid to those in need.
+Just recently, German Chancellor Angela Merkel urged Ethiopia's Prime Minister Abiy Ahmed to find a peaceful solution and to allow humanitarian aid to those in need.
 Ethnic tensions are also common in other parts of Ethiopia.

 But that has not changed the German government's stance.
 "Deportations to Ethiopia through the relevant authorities in the [German] provinces are still possible," the home affairs spokeswoman wrote.